Skip to content

 • GStreamer 1.0 with the following plugins:

-• gstreamer1.0-plugins-base (videoconvert for host memory support)
+• gstreamer1.0-plugins-base use videoconvert for host memory support

-• gstreamer1.0-plugins-bad (cudaconvert, nvh264enc, nvh265enc for NVIDIA hardware encoding)
+• gstreamer1.0-plugins-bad use cudaconvert, nvh264enc, or nvh265enc for NVIDIA hardware encoding

-• gstreamer1.0-plugins-good (mp4mux, matroskamux for container formats)
+• gstreamer1.0-plugins-good use mp4mux and matroskamux for container formats

-• gstreamer1.0-plugins-ugly (x264enc for CPU-based H.264 encoding)
+• gstreamer1.0-plugins-ugly use x264enc for CPU-based H.264 encoding

-• Additional codecs available through gstreamer1.0-libav if needed
+• gstreamer1.0-libav for additional codecs, if needed

-• V4L2-compatible camera (optional, for camera capture mode)
+• V4L2-compatible camera, optional, for camera capture mode

 • USB webcams, MIPI CSI cameras, or any V4L2 video device